 A forensic accounting graduate program generally includes the same core courses that are included in a traditional program.
 However, in a forensic accounting graduate program students take forensic accounting specialty courses rather than unfocused electives as they do in a traditional program.
 So with a forensic accounting graduate program students end up earning both the graduate degree and a major or concentration in forensic accounting.

-GS: Are there different concentrations/specializations within the field of forensic accounting?
+GS: Are there different concentrations/specializations within this field?

 Yes.
 Some focus areas are fraud investigations, matrimonial forensics, business valuation, forensic auditing, and bankruptcy forensics.